SomeWeekendReading/someweekendreading.github.io/_posts/2025-12-07-cornering-markets.md

 - Defense contractors (upper left) have collapsed from 75 companies to just 5.
 - Airlines (upper right) have collapsed from 34 carriers to 5.
 - Pharmaceuticals have done something similar.
-Here we show the corporate ancestries of Pfizer (combining 52 companies into 1 giant), and Sanofi (combining 18 companies into 1).
+Here we show the corporate ancestries of Pfizer (combining 52 companies into 1 giant), and Sanofi (combining 18 companies into 1 giant).
+  (Note that Sanofi is largely European; this is a phenomenon common in most of the developed world.
+Hence, so also is revenant fascism.)

 These are _huge_ concentrations of corporate power.
 With the ability of corporations to donate to political campaigns, particularly soft money and dark money, they are